An Accelerated Method for Derivative-Free Smooth Stochastic Convex Optimization: Abstract

 \section{Abstract}

-We consider an unconstrained problem of minimization of a smooth convex function which is only available through noisy observations of its values, the noise consisting of two parts.
-Similar to stochastic optimization problems, the first part is of a stochastic nature.
-On the opposite, the second part is an additive noise of an unknown nature, but bounded in the absolute value.
+We consider an unconstrained problem of \pd{minimizing a} smooth convex function which is only available through noisy observations of its values, the noise consisting of two parts.
+Similar to stochastic optimization problems, the first part is of stochastic nature. \pd{The} second part \pd{is additive noise of unknown nature, but bounded in absolute value}.
 In the two-point feedback setting, i.e. when pairs of function values are available, we propose an accelerated derivative-free algorithm together with its complexity analysis.
 The complexity bound of our derivative-free algorithm is only by a factor of $\sqrt{n}$ larger than the bound for accelerated gradient-based algorithms, where $n$ is the dimension of the decision variable.
-We also propose a non-accelerated derivative-free algorithm with a complexity bound similar to the stochastic-gradient-based algorithm, that is, our bound does not have any dimension-dependent factor.
-Interestingly, if the difference between the starting point and the solution is a sparse vector, for both our algorithms, we obtain better complexity bound if the algorithm uses a $\ell_1$-norm proximal setup, rather than the Euclidean proximal setup, which is a standard choice for unconstrained problems
+We also propose a non-accelerated derivative-free algorithm with a complexity bound similar to the stochastic-gradient-based algorithm, that is, our bound does not have any dimension-dependent factor \pdd{except logarithmic}. \pdd{Notably}, if the difference between the starting point and the solution is a sparse vector, for both our algorithms, we obtain \pd{a} better complexity bound if the algorithm uses \pd{an} $1$-norm proximal setup, rather than the Euclidean proximal setup, which is a standard choice for unconstrained problems